tu-delft-library/il-master-thesis-guide/book/3a-limitations-of-sources.md

 It is strongly suggested that you discuss your planned AI use with your thesis supervisor and check what is allowed.
 ```

-Two main concerns about using GenAI output are errors and bias, and this means you should critically evaluate the output of a tool, as well as the need to use a tool.
+In the [Overview of Information Skills](0-information-skills.md) chapter, we briefly addressed general concerns about GenAI use during your thesis journey.
+When using GenAI output, you should keep in mind specifically that GenAI tools are prone to make mistakes and have biases embedded, which means you always should critically evaluate the output of a tool, as well as the need to use a tool.

 ````{tab-set}